vuw-research-computing/raapoi-docs/docs/partitions.md

 __NOTE:__ Please do not schedule jobs of less than 125GB of memory on the bigmem partition.

-* Bigmem nodes available: 4 (4x1024G ram)
+* Bigmem nodes available: 4 (4 x 1024G RAM)
 * Maximum CPU available per task: 128
 * Maximum memory available per task: 1 TB
-* Optimal cpu/mem ratio: 1 cpu/8G ram - note jobs here often use much more ram than this.
+* Optimal cpu/mem ratio: 1 CPU/8G RAM - note jobs here often use much more ram than this.
 * Minimum allocated cpus: 1 - These cpus are not currently SMT enabled.
 * Maximum Runtime: 10 days

 _Note_: The bigmem nodes also each have one NVIDIA Tesla T4 GPU.
-These are not as powerful as the A100's in the gpu nodes, but may still be of use at times when (a) the gpu partition is particularly busy or a gpu node is down, **and** (b) the bigmem node is being under-utilised.
-(I.e. please try to avoid using these gpus when there is a high demand for jobs requiring lots of memory in the bigmem partition, at other time, please go ahead.)
+These are not as powerful as the A100's in the gpu nodes, but may still be of use at times when (a) the gpu partition is particularly busy or a gpu node is down, **and** (b) the bigmem node is being under-utilised. (i.e. please try to avoid using these gpus when there is a high demand for jobs requiring lots of memory in the bigmem partition, at other time, please go ahead.)

 ### Partition: longrun

 This partition is useful for long running jobs (with modest resource requirements).
-The total number of CPU's in this partition is 512 with 2GB ram per CPU.
+The total number of CPU's in this partition is 512 with ~2GB RAM per CPU.
+This partition has two nodes, ```bigtmp01``` and ```bigtmp02```, each with 25TB of local ```/tmp``` storage.

-*AMD nodes - bigtmp##*
+*AMD nodes - bigtmpXX*

 * AMD nodes available: 2
 * Maximum CPU available per task: 256
-* Maximum memory available per task: 512G
+* Maximum memory available per task: 502G
-* Optimal cpu/mem ratio: 1 cpu/2G ram
+* Optimal cpu/mem ratio: 1 CPU/2G RAM
 * Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 30 days

 ---